-A power of the Court to make a case management order includes a power to vary or revoke such order.
+The power of the Court to make a case management order includes a power to vary or revoke such order.

-Rule 336 - Exercise of managing powers
+Rule 336 - Exercise of case management powers

 The Court may exercise its case management powers on the application by a party or of its own motion, unless otherwise provided.